Floorp-Projects/Floorp/gfx/docs/AsyncPanZoom.rst

 scroll normally.

-Note: with Fission (where inactive scroll frames would make it impossible to target the correct process in all situations) and WebRender (which makes displayports more lightweight as the actual rendering is offloaded to the compositor and can be done on demand), inactive scroll frames are being phased out, and we are moving towards a model where all scroll frames with nonempty scroll ranges are active and get a displayport and an APZC.
+Note: with Fission (where inactive scroll frames would make it impossible to target the correct process in all situations; see :ref:`this section <fission-hit-testing>` for more details) and WebRender (which makes displayports more lightweight as the actual rendering is offloaded to the compositor and can be done on demand), inactive scroll frames are being phased out, and we are moving towards a model where all scroll frames with nonempty scroll ranges are active and get a displayport and an APZC.
 To conserve memory, displayports for scroll frames which have not been recently scrolled are kept to a "minimal" size equal to the viewport size.

 WebRender Integration
 ~~~~~~~~~~~~~~~~~~~~~